with Natalya Khorover

 By foregrounding water as our ultimate connector, the work reframes unity as an ecological imperative rather than a sentimental ideal.
 Collaboration here is not merely a method, but the message itself.
 Each participant’s gesture—each scrap of fabric, bit of plastic, tear of paper, stitch, or stroke—will flow into a collective surface, just as every stream feeds the ocean.
 Together, we will map possibility: a future in which humanity chooses stewardship over extraction, synergy over isolation, and, like water itself, finds strength in perpetual movement and mutual embrace.

-This our starting image, it has been divided into 34 blocks, see the transformation below!
+This our starting image which was divided into 34 blocks, see the transformation below!

 Cathy Mitchell, Reflection